AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250625134232.png]]

 The vector is completely untouched.
 This becomes obvious from the rules of multiplication: the first result element is each individual element of the first row of the matrix multiplied with each element of the vector.
-Since each row of the elements
+Since each row of the elements are 0 except for the first one, we get:
+$$
+(1) ⋅ 1 + (0) ⋅ 2 + (0) ⋅ 3 + (0) ⋅ 4 = 1
+$$